Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and American civics and ethics.
-Lecture and seminar, with attention to above assigned, Immanuel Kant, Metaphysics of Morals (1797) and GWF Hegel, The Phenomenology of Spirit (1807), the US Emancipation Proclamation (1863) and the Thirteenth Amendment to the United States Constitution (1865).
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, Immanuel Kant, Groundwork of the Metaphysics of Morals (1785), GWF Hegel, The Phenomenology of Spirit (1807) and Frederick Douglass, “What to the Slave Is the Fourth of July?”
+(1852), along with the United States Fugitive Slave Acts (1793, 1850).

 Wednesday, Social Sciences

-Modern Atlantic and American anthropology, politics, and linguistics.
+Modern conversations in human and social sciences.
 Lecture and seminar, with attention to above assigned, Alexis de Tocqueville, Democracy in America (1835-1840) and WEB DuBois, Black Reconstruction in America (1935), along with associated studies.

 Thursday, Natural Sciences

-Modern Atlantic and American natural and applied science.
-Lecture and seminar, with attention to [insert].
+Modern conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, [insert].

 — Second Week